gergesfarah/gergesfarah/README.md

 - 👋 Hi, I’m @gergesfarah
-- 👀 I’m interested in ...
+- 👀 I’m interested in new Technologies
-- 🌱 I’m currently learning sql server
+- 🌱 I’m currently learning sql server and Full Stack Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on more Open Source Project
 - 📫 How to reach me ...

 <!---